I love to go barefoot.

 The reflections are not intended to be verse by verse commentary – they are somewhat rawer.
 Rather they seek to hold both the value of careful reading alongside the value of imagination.
 The respectful reading, to my mind, seeks first to identify the story a text tells.
 If it is faithful to the nature of ‘story’, however, it will always invite more – for every good story is an invitation for our imaginations to take flight.
 I see no good reason to read these stories differently.

 So who am I?

 I am a follower (or student) of Jesus.
-I am also an Anglican minister in the Parish of St Barnabas, Charnwood and Hall in Canberra, Australia (www.mikeandbarnys.org.au).
-This, however, is not my core motive – I have been enthralled by the stories of Jesus for much longer than I have been ordained or led a church.
-Indeed, they have captured and held my imagination for well over half my life.
+I am an Anglican Priest and currently work as the ‘Creative Director’ at Mosaic Baptist Church in Canberra, Australia (mosaic baptist.org.au).
+This, however, is not my core motive – I have been enthralled by the stories of Jesus for much longer than I have been ordained or been a leader in the church.
+Indeed, these stories have captured and held my imagination for well over half my life.
 I remain, before anything else, a follower of Jesus.